webplantmedia/.vim/README.md

 $ cp ~/.vim/.gvimrc ~/.gvimrc
 ```

 You now have a good `.vimrc` file with a good set of vim plugins that will help you write code more efficiently.
-Last thing to do is to intall `ctags`.
+Last thing to do is to install `ctags`.
 [This](https://github.com/universal-ctags/homebrew-universal-ctags) is currently the best way of doing it:

 ```
 brew install --HEAD universal-ctags/universal-ctags/universal-ctags